-4.1.
-Revenue adequacy and certainty
+(1) Revenue adequacy and certainty

-The Municipality must have access to adequate sources of revenue to enable it to carry out its functions.
-The Municipality must:

-- a) Fully exploit the available sources of revenue to meet its development objectives; and - b) Be reasonably certain of its revenue to allow for realistic planning.
+- (a) The Municipality must have access to adequate sources of revenue to enable it to carry out its functions.
+The Municipality must: - (i) Fully exploit the available sources of revenue to meet its development objectives; and - (ii) Be reasonably certain of its revenue to allow for realistic planning.